Chad Taylor (writer): Work

 This is a deliberately paced mind bender ...
 A societal science fiction horror film.
 Now, it isn’t horror in the bogeyman sense, it’s horror because the idea of chemicals that can reprogram your perception of reality toward a corporate or governmental agenda is not only terrifying, but ingested intelligence is something that some scientists and tech watchers are predicting as being something that will be in our world in very short order.
 We’ve heard that the powers that be have figured out how to suppress and alter memories and this film plays with that disconcerting reality.
 Nathan Meister does a great job of being off center throughout the film.
 He’s having colliding realities that are not discernable to his senses, but he’s feeling things are slipping.
 He’s trying to understand what happened to him, and navigating this bad trip is... well, the fun of this film.
 The more you hang in there, the more you’re rewarded.

 REALITi was nominated for five categories in the 2014 Rialto Channel New Zealand Film Awards, including Best Screenplay.

 Bears Fonte writing in AMFM Magazine called REALITi "one of the most fascinating films I’ve seen in the last few years ...
 The audience is constantly wondering is the world changing, or is it just one man cracking up?
 He might be saving the world, but he also just might be paranoid.
 REALITI never really lets you get a firm foothold because Vic doesn’t either, and like a great noir, we are left to follow the clues with him."

 In 2015 Taylor dramatised his short story 'Close to You' for Radio New Zealand.
 The play was nominated for Best Drama in the Asia-Pacific Broadcasting Union (ABU) Prizes 2016.

+His seventh novel Blue Hotel (2022) was a finalist in the Best Novel category in the 2023 Ngaio Marsh Awards.